sometotal/joesepi.com/music/lyrics/discount-fireworks/songs/totally-wrong.md

 Turned left and were gone
 In the blink of an eye
 Unlimited brawn

+Wish you were now
+Totally gone
+Thought we knew real love
+Totally wrong

 They think that you’re ill
 From the wind comes the will